jannatulhashi/Superstore_Sales_Analysis_Using_Power_BI/README.md

 ![](Images/Data_model.PNG)

-**Here are my findings:**
+### **Here are my findings:**

 ![](Images/Sales_Overview.PNG)

-####**Analysis:**
+#### **Analysis:**

 The dashboard presents a comprehensive view of sales performance across various dimensions, including region, product sub-category, customer segment, and year.
-It provides both granular and high-level insights into the sales trends and performances of the Superstore over a five-year period.
+It provides both granular and high-level insights into the sales trends and performances of the Superstore over five years (2014-2018).

 **Key Insights**